KieranWebDev/ThePlanets-TypeScript/README.md

 ## Overview

 This project is a full-stack Single Page Application (SPA) that enables users to explore and learn about the planets in our Solar System.
-The front end of the application is built using React, React Router, Styled Components, Framer Motion, and particlesJs.
+The front end of the application is built using TypeScript, React, React Router, Styled Components, Framer Motion, and particlesJs.
 The backend utilizes Superbase's Postgres database, offering a reliable and scalable data storage solution.

 The site is fully responsive for desktops, tablets and mobile devices.
 It was built using a mobile-first approach.